 Loft Conversion Process

 Now back to that list – we’ll take care of every step all the way through.
-Following the initial meeting once we’ve collected all of the measurements we’ll go away and build a scaled design of the projected conversion.
+Following the initial meeting, once we’ve collected all the measurements we’ll go away and build a scaled design of the projected conversion.
 Don’t worry – there’s no fee for this, and it’s a service we like to offer so our team of experts can all have a say.
-Everything from building regulation, planning – if needed – and building control can be handled via us.
+Everything from building regulations, planning – if needed – and building control can be handled via us.

 - Scaffolding to be erected where needed.